MobilePayDev/MobilePay-Invoice/docs/index.md

 **Docs** [here](https://developer.mobilepay.dk/developersupport/openid/bestpractice/)

 # <a name="authenticationapi"></a> Authentication of API requests
-The MobilePay API Gateway is ensuring the authentication of all Subscriptions API requests.
+The MobilePay API Gateway is ensuring the authentication of all MobilePay Invoice API requests.
 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

 To be able to use and connect to the API there are few requirements.
 In order to authenticate to the API, all requests to the API must contain at least three authentication headers:
 1. `x-ibm-client-id`
 2. `x-ibm-client-secret`
 3. `Authorization`

-Creating an app in MobilePay Developer Portal will create a `x-ibm-client-id` and `x-ibm-client-secret` that should be used in all calls to the MobilePay Subscriptions API
+Creating an app in MobilePay Developer Portal will create a `x-ibm-client-id` and `x-ibm-client-secret` that should be used in all calls to the MobilePay Invoice API

 ```console
 $ curl --header "Authorization: Bearer <token>" --header 'x-ibm-client-id: client-id' --header 'x-ibm-client-secret: client-secret' --url https://<mobile-pay-root>/api/merchants/me/resource